Invitational Summer Institute 2024: Redefining “Rigor” to Build Curriculum that Matters to Students

 Summer Institute

-All teachers across all disciplines are welcome at ISI 2022.
-If you need graduate college credits, you may request a stipend for purchasing (up to) 3 units from San José State University, meaning ISI 2022 is free for everyone.
+ISI 2024 is for secondary teachers, grades 7 - 12th.
+If you need graduate college credits, you may request a stipend for purchasing (up to) 3 units from San José State University, meaning ISI 2024 is free for everyone.
 This will fulfill expectations to progress along teachers’ salary schedules.

 Where: San José State University